 The Corporation's decommissioning obligations result from net ownership interests in petroleum and natural gas assets including well sites, gathering systems and processing facilities.
-The Corporation estimates the total uninflated and undiscounted amount of cash flows required to settle its decommissioning obligations is approximately \$297.4 million (December 31, 2020 - \$279.7 million).
-These payments are expected to be made over the next 20 years with the majority of costs to be incurred between 2022 and 2042.
-A risk free rate of 1.68 percent (December 31, 2020 - 1.00 percent) and an inflation rate of 1.82 percent (December 31, 2020 - 1.28 percent) was used to calculate the decommissioning obligations.
+The Corporation estimates the total uninflated and undiscounted amount of cash flows required to settle its decommissioning obligations is approximately \$351.9 million (December 31, 2021 - \$297.4 million).
+These payments are expected to be made over the next 53 years.
+A risk free rate of 3.28 percent (December 31, 2021 - 1.68 percent) and an inflation rate of 2.09 percent (December 31, 2021 - 1.82 percent) was used to calculate the decommissioning obligations.